andreasalem/LSMS-ISA-Uganda-Study/README.md

-All files in this repository (clean data, raw data, R files) can be downloaded all together using the following link:
+A zip file containing all files in this repository (clean data, raw data, R files) can be downloaded at this link:

 https://drive.switch.ch/index.php/s/w6GDa1E4o8XGk8p